laxmikants/CA3EL03/Unit-1-Exception-Handling/Readme.md

 ---

-# Practival Example of TypeError in php
+# Practical Example of TypeError in php

 A PHP TypeError occurs when you try to perform an operation on a value of the wrong type.
 Here are the most common causes and solutions for a simple PHP demo: